African-American hair: Natural hair movement

 African-American culture has increasingly embraced natural hair through the natural hair movement.
-It includes people with afro-textured hair who resist the images used to represent them and abstain from the use of chemical hair products in favor of products that will promote healthy natural hair.
+It includes people with kinky hair who resist the images used to represent them and abstain from the use of chemical hair products in favor of products that will promote healthy natural hair.
 The initial emergence of the natural hair movement occurred in the 1960s with activists such as Angela Davis supporting the movement.
 In the late 1970s–1980s, the natural hair movement began to slow down due to the social pressures placed on African-Americans to assimilate to European beauty standards.
 It was not until the 2000s that the second wave of the natural hair movement emerged.
 The movement has since been greatly influenced by society and media, ranging from the work and appearance of textile artist Sonya Clark, singer Solange Knowles, poet Maya Angelou and actress Lupita Nyong'o to an uprising of natural hair-focused YouTube channels and blogs.
 The movement seeks to continue to encourage African American women to embrace their natural hair despite negative stereotypes about black natural hair that arose from European beauty standards.
 More recently, the natural hair movement has found momentum online with various Vloggers documenting their natural hair journey to encourage other African American women and men to participate in the movement, educate the public, and create positive images of black hair in media.
 The movement's popularity has also encouraged corporations and government agencies to create policies that are inclusive of natural black hair.
 The availability of products for natural black hair has been helped by the founding of Black-owned hair product companies such as Ruka Hair in the UK, founded by Tendai Moyo.

 "Good hair"

-"Good hair" is a phrase used in some Black communities to describe the perceived prestige of straight or loosely curled hair, (especially when genetically influenced by non-African ancestry) in contrast to afro-textured hair.
+"Good hair" is a phrase used in some Black communities to describe the perceived prestige of straight or loosely curled hair (especially when genetically influenced by non-African ancestry) in contrast to afro-textured hair.
 "Good hair" is also used to refer to hair that is strong, thick and soft to the touch.
 Although many hair stylists or beauticians would define "good hair" as "healthy hair", the phrase is rarely used in this manner in informal African-American circles.
 Instead, it is used metaphorically to characterize beauty and acceptance.
 These standards vary for African-American men and women.

 The term's circulation within the Black community in the North America has an uncertain origin.
-Artist India.Arie's song "I Am Not My Hair" speaks specifically to the usage of the term "good hair" in the African-American community and in broader contexts.
+Artist India Arie's song "I Am Not My Hair" speaks specifically to the usage of the term "good hair" in the African-American community and in broader contexts.
 Comedian Chris Rock's 2009 documentary Good Hair made a wider audience aware of the importance of the term within the Black community.
 In the documentary, Rock explores the role of hair in the lives of African-Americans.
 He interviews Reverend Al Sharpton, who asserts, "My relaxed hair is just as African-based as an Afro because it all came out of black culture."